-Answer: A computer program consists many processes and flows.
-Flowcharts are used to visualize the processes and make it understandable for nontechnical people.
-They are also used to visualize algorithms and comprehend pseudo code which is used in programming.
+Answer: A computer program consists of many processes and flows.
+Flowcharts are used to visualize the processes and make them understandable for non-technical people.
+They are also used to visualize algorithms and comprehend pseudo-code which is used in programming.

-I hope this flowchart guide will help you to come up with awesome flowcharts.
-Flowcharts are a great way present complex processes in a simple to understand manner and they are used all over the world in many industries.
+I hope this flowchart tutorial will help you to come up with awesome flowcharts.
+Flowcharts are a great way to present complex processes in a simple-to-understand manner and they are used all over the world in many industries.
 If you have a question about drawing flowcharts or have any suggestions to improve this post, feel free to mention in the comments section.